AMUGADDAHEMANTHKUMAR/Pega-RapidoProject/README.md

 ## 🔧 How to Deploy

-> Requires Pega Personal Edition or a cloud environment 📥 **Import the Application:**
+> Requires Pega Personal Edition or a cloud environment

+📥 **Import the Application:**
 [🔗 Download Project File](https://github.com/AMUGADDAHEMANTHKUMAR/Pega-RapidoProject/blob/main/PegaRapidoProjectFile.zip)

-Then, import the file via **Designer Studio → Application → Distribution → Import**
+1.Then, import the file via **Designer Studio → Application → Distribution → Import**
 2. Check and validate all **case types**, **data types**, and **rulesets**
 3. Test each flow from **App Studio**
 4. Verify premium and date calculations via **Declare Expressions**